 If you pay attention to health trends, you've likely heard some buzz about the Mediterranean diet.
-In 2020, the Mediterranean diet was named the best overall diet by U.S. News & World Report for the second year in a row.
+In 2021, the Mediterranean diet was named the best overall diet by U.S. News & World Report for the fourth year in a row.
 For parents looking for effective ways to encourage their family to make healthy choices, the Mediterranean diet can serve as an excellent framework to set up lifelong habits.

 "The Mediterranean diet is a very sustainable approach to eating healthy and well," explains Marjorie Craven, a registered dietitian at Children's Health℠.
 "It encourages positive changes, like eating more fruits and vegetables.
 This approach to eating can help children grow and meet their nutritional needs."

 Learn what makes the Mediterranean diet healthy and kid-friendly ways to incorporate it into your family's routine.

 What is the Mediterranean diet?

 The Mediterranean diet is based on the eating habits of people who live in countries bordering the Mediterranean Sea.
 Researchers have found that these individuals tend to live longer and are less likely to be diagnosed with cancer or cardiovascular disease.
 Rather than prescribing strict food guidelines, as many traditional "diets" do, the Mediterranean diet emphasizes healthy foods like fruits, vegetables, whole grains, nuts and fish, combined with an active lifestyle.